QiyaoWei/Hypo-Test/README.md

 - Calculate perturbation distances
 - Generate plots and analysis

+Note that experiments are correspondingly named to match the paper, specifically Table 2

 # Programmatic Usage

 You can also use the core functionality directly in your Python code: